Governed By Darkness

 A Sermon on John 3:19Read more

-What is the source of man’s objections to Christianity?
+What is the source of humanity’s objections to Christianity?
 Many in modern times claim that Christianity has been refuted by modern science and learning.
-While it may have been acceptable to believe in things such as miracles, the deity of Christ, and the bodily resurrection in more ignorant times, man is now enlightened.
-However, in this sermon on John 3:19, Dr. Martyn Lloyd-Jones shows that the Word of God gives a different answer.
-What does it say?
-According to Scripture, man rejects Christianity not because of his intellectual objections, but because of his sinful nature.
-Scripture teaches that man is fallen and blinded by his sinful desires.
-What is the answer to man’s great dilemma?
-Man can only see the world, himself, and God truly when God reveals Himself to man in His grace.
+They believe that while it may have been acceptable to believe in things such as miracles, the deity of Christ, and the bodily resurrection in more ignorant times, people are now enlightened.
+In this sermon on John 3:19 titled “Governed by Darkness,” Dr. Martyn Lloyd-Jones shows that the word of God gives a different answer.
+According to Scripture, people reject Christianity not because of intellectual objections, but because of their sinful nature.
+Scripture teaches that all are fallen and blinded by sinful desires.
+What is the answer to this great dilemma?
+People can only see the world, themselves, and God when God reveals Himself to them in His grace.
 There is no other way to know God truly.
-This act of grace is not based on the intellectual capabilities of men, but on God’s grace.
-In the Gospel we see that Jesus is the answer to man’s fallen and sinful state.
-Only Christ can heal the spiritual blindness of man and give them true life.
+This act of grace is not based on human intellectual capabilities, but on God’s grace.
+In the gospel Jesus is the answer to humanity’s fallen and sinful state.
+Only Christ can heal the spiritual blindness and give true life.